brianarciga1/Typing-Program-Game/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
 To build and compile:
-  In your terminal, install prerequisites by entering the command:
+  In your terminal, install the [ncurses](https://pubs.opengroup.org/onlinepubs/7908799/xcurses/curses.h.html) library by entering the command:
   <code>sudo apt-get install libncurses5-dev libncursesw5-dev</code>
-  Then, enter the command:
-  <code>sudo yum install ncurses-devel</code>
 To run the existing executable, enter the command:
   <code>./TypingTest</code>
 and follow the instructions.